 The APEX 3DTM Total Ankle Replacement System is indicated as a total ankle replacement in primary surgery for patients with ankle joints damaged by severe rheumatoid, post-traumatic, or degenerative arthritis.
 Revision surgery for these patients is also indicated for patients with sufficient bone stock present.
-Components are intended for cemented use only.
+In the United States, components are intended for cemented use only.